karimzakzouk/karimzakzouk/README.md

   - Infrastructure as Code, GitOps & CI/CD pipelines
   - Low-level systems: C++, Verilog HDL, VHDL, GLSL shaders
   - Open Source Contributions: CNCF / Kubernetes ecosystem

-currently_doing:
-  - Merging PRs into Kubernetes, Helm, ArgoCD & more
-  - Designing production-grade DevOps pipelines
-  - Building things at the intersection of hardware and cloud

-fun_fact: >
-  I wrote a game engine, a neural net, and patched Kubernetes.
-  Not in that order.
 ```

 ---